Domochip/WirelessPalaControl/README.md

 # WirelessPalaControl

-This project uses "palazzetti library" and a D1 Mini to control Palazzetti/Fumis stove using :
+This project uses "palazzetti library" and a D1 Mini to control Fumis based stove using :
  - HTTP GET requests
  - MQTT